riotkit-org/infracheck/docs/source/first-steps.rst

 **With Docker**

-You can use a ready-to-use docker image **wolnosciowiec/infracheck** or **wolnosciowiec/infracheck:armhf** for 32 bit ARM.
+You can use a ready-to-use docker image **quay.io/riotkit/infracheck** or **quay.io/riotkit/infracheck** for ARM.
+Please check `the list of available versions <https://quay.io/repository/riotkit/infracheck?tab=tags>`_.

 The image will by default expose a HTTP endpoint.

+.. _the list of available versions: https://quay.io/repository/riotkit/infracheck?tab=tags

 .. code:: bash

+    # create directory structure that will be present in "/data" inside container (see one of previous steps about the structure)
+    mkdir checks configured

-    sudo docker run --name infracheck -p 8000:8000 -v $(pwd):/data -d --rm wolnosciowiec/infracheck
+    sudo docker run --name infracheck -p 8000:8000 -v $(pwd):/data -d --rm quay.io/riotkit/infracheck:v1.9-x86_64

     # now test it
     curl http://localhost:8000